junxit/us-congress-bills-117/bill.md

         - **(IV)** seafood processors;
         - **(V)** salmon prohibited species catch (bycatch) users; or
         - **(VI)** hatcheries.
-    - **(C)** 5 representatives who are academic experts in salmon biology, salmon management, salmon ecology (marine and freshwater), or comprehensive marine research planning in the North Pacific.
+    - **(C)** 5 representatives who are academic experts in salmon biology, salmon ecology (marine and freshwater), salmon habitat restoration and conservation, or comprehensive marine research planning in the North Pacific.
-  - **(3)** *Appointment by the governor of alaska* The Governor of Alaska shall appoint to the Research Task Force one representative from the State of Alaska who is knowledgeable about the State of Alaska’s salmon management and research efforts.
+  - **(3)** *Appointment by the governor of alaska* The Governor of Alaska shall appoint to the Research Task Force one representative from the State of Alaska who is knowledgeable about the State of Alaska’s salmon research efforts.
 - **(c)** *Duties*
   - **(1)** *Review* The Research Task Force shall—
-    - **(A)** conduct a review of Pacific salmon science relevant to understanding and managing salmon returns in Alaska, including an examination of—
+    - **(A)** conduct a review of Pacific salmon science relevant to understanding salmon returns in Alaska, including an examination of—
       - **(i)** traditional ecological knowledge of salmon populations and their ecosystems;
       - **(ii)** marine carrying capacity and density dependent constraints, including an examination of interactions with other salmon species, and with forage base in marine ecosystems;
       - **(iii)** life-cycle and stage-specific mortality;